KEY TAKEAWAYS

 How much does health insurance for new immigrants and work permit holders cost?

-The average cost of visitor health insurance for new immigrants and work permit holders typically ranges from $50 to $400 per month, depending on factors such as age, duration of stay, and the level of coverage chosen.
-For instance, younger applicants (under 30 years) may pay between $50 and $100 monthly, while individuals aged 70 years and older may need to pay between $200 and $400 per month.
+The average cost of visitor health insurance for new immigrants and work permit holders waiting for their provincial coverage typically ranges from $50 to $400 per month, depending on factors such as age, coverage amount you choose, etc. For instance, younger applicants (under 30 years) may pay between $50 and $100 monthly, while individuals aged 70 years and older may need to pay between $200 and $400 per month.

 Can I pay monthly for my visitor insurance policy?

 Yes, several Canadian insurance providers, such as Travelance, 21st Century, Secure Travel, and Destination Canada, offer flexible monthly payment options for visitor health insurance.
+The only condition being that the minimum coverage duration should be over 80 days.
 These plans allow travellers to spread out the cost of their premiums over time instead of paying the full amount upfront.

 Monthly payment plans are especially useful for Super Visa applicants or long-term visitors who need coverage for several months or a full year.
 However, some insurers may charge additional administrative fees for monthly payments, and eligibility for these plans may vary based on the insurer’s underwriting guidelines.

-How to get affordable insurance quotes for visitors to Canada?
+How to get the lowest premium quotes for visitors to Canada?

 Frequently asked questions